The Microcap Index Was the Best-Performing Index in 2023-24: Should You Invest in It?

 (Source: NIftyindices)

 The Nifty Microcap 250 Index has a base date of 1st April 2005 and a base value of 1,000.
 As of 2nd May 2024, the index is trading at levels of 21,020.
-In 19 years, the index has multiplied investor wealth by a whopping 21 times.
-It has given a return of 17.38% CAGR.
+In 19 years, the index has multiplied investor wealth by a whopping 21 times, reflecting a Nifty Microcap 250 Index CAGR of 17.38%.

 Let us now compare the performance of the Nifty Microcap 250 Index with the other major indices.